How to become a Medical Assistant

 In about 40 weeks, training as a medical assistant, you will learn how to administer medication, monitor vital signs, take blood, assist with exams and perform supportive administrative tasks.
 This medical assistant program also offers real-world experience through an unpaid externship at a local medical office or healthcare facility.

 Both day and evening classes are available and here is a glimpse into what you’ll learn:

 - Pharmacology and Minor Office Surgery

 - Prenatal Care and the Reproductive System

 - Digestive and Urinary Systems

 - Medical Coding

-Students interested in a medical assistant certification program will find that CTI’s courses focus on the skills and knowledge needed to help them with that goal.
-CTI offers enjoyable, fun, out-of-the-box, hands-on training with the hardware and software used in today’s industry.
+Students interested in a medical assistant certification will find that CTI’s courses focus on the skills and knowledge needed to help them with that goal.
+CTI offers enjoyable, fun, hands-on training with the equipment and tools used in today’s industry.
 You will get the maximum amount of training in the minimum amount of time, all while having a great experience that will last you a lifetime!